buntine/pioneers/README.md

 ## Data

-The pioneer data that populates this website was collected by hand from many sources across the World Wide Web.
+The pioneer data that populates this website was collected by hand from many sources across the World Wide Web, rewritten into my own words and reformatted where appropriate.
 I hereby provide this collated data in CSV format to any person to use for any purpose whatsoever without limitation.

 * [people.csv](/data/csv/people.csv)
 * [achievements.csv](/data/csv/achievements.csv)